 Last year’s “ERPO” bill was vetoed by Paul LePage, but a new bill, LD 1312, has just been introduced.
 Extreme Risk Protection Orders (ERPO) reduce gun-related suicides and domestic violence homicides by temporarily suspending access to firearms for people who are a danger to themselves or others.
-Join the Maine Gun Safety Coalition and Moms Demand Action on April 22 at the State House to rally in support of LD 1312 and to testify at the public hearing.
+Submit testimony in support of the bill and contact your legislators and Gov. Mills!

 Last year, in response to the Parkland school shooting, Maine legislators introduced LD 1884, an Extreme Risk Protection Order (ERPO) bill.
 The bill was vetoed by then-Gov. LePage, but now a new and improved LD 1312: An Act Regarding Access to Firearms by Extremely Dangerous and Suicidal Individuals has been introduced.
 Like the Parkland shooter, many of those who commit suicide or homicide with a gun exhibit signs of their intentions.
 Extreme Risk Protection Orders empower family members and law enforcement to act on these warning signs by authorizing judges to temporarily suspend an individual’s access to firearms when it has been proved that the person poses a danger of causing personal injury to themselves or another person.
 When a judge grants the protection order, the individual’s firearms are removed for 14 days.
 After a full-party hearing, the order can be extended for an additional 365 days if necessary.
 Unlike other states’ ERPO bills, LD 1312 provides counsel to the subjects of protection orders, so that they can challenge the merits of the petition at the full-party hearing and seek assistance in obtaining mental health services.
 It also requires family members filing a petition for a protective order to be explicitly informed that making false claims against an individual is a felony, punishable by up to 5 years in prison and $5,000 in fines.